HazyResearch/data-centric-ai/README.md

 - [Tensor decomposition](https://www.jmlr.org/papers/volume15/anandkumar14b/anandkumar14b.pdf) is a more general form of the factorizations of variables used in weak supervision (i.e. in FlyingSquid) and can be used in latent variable estimation.

-<h2 id="weak-supervision-applications"> Applications </h2>

-## Success Stories
+<h2 id="weak-supervision-success-stories"> Success Stories </h2>

 - The [Overton](https://www.cs.stanford.edu/~chrismre/papers/overton-tr.pdf) zero-code, deep-learning system to help engineers build, monitor, and improve ML systems.
-- [G-mail](http://cidrdb.org/cidr2020/papers/p31-sheng-cidr20.pdf) privacy-safe strcutred data extraction system migrated to Software 2.0 design.
+- [G-mail](http://cidrdb.org/cidr2020/papers/p31-sheng-cidr20.pdf) privacy-safe structured data extraction system migrated to Software 2.0 design.
 - Using weak supervision to train content and even classifiers at [Google](https://arxiv.org/pdf/1812.00417.pdf).
 - The [Software 2.0 blog post](https://hazyresearch.stanford.edu/software2) summarizes other successes for data programming.

 # Data Representations
 When data is at the forefront of machine learning, how you represent and share the data becomes a critical factor to building ML systems.

 ## Embeddings
 Data is represented and transferred through embeddings which encode knowledge about the "unit" the embedding is representing.
 The widespread